ericmann/MiniPress/README.md

 **How does SCRIPT_DEBUG work for developers?**

-If `SCRIPT_DEBUG` is set to true in the configuration file, then scripts will be concatenated but they will not be minified.
+If `SCRIPT_DEBUG` is set to true in the configuration file, then nothing will happen to your scripts.
+They will not be concatenated or minified.

 **What about stylesheets?**